nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 - Result display panel posts message:<br>
 `Storage location changed.`
 - Status Foot Bar updates to show the `toDoList.xml`
-- Open the data folder and `toDoList.xml` should be there. `newFile.xml` should not be there.
+- Open the data folder and `toDoList.xml` should be there. `newFile.xml` should not be there.(It should be in the same status as 11.2)
 - Reboot the app, it will load the file under the path `data/toDoList.xml`

 ### 12.4 Changes the default storage location back to SampleData.xml